A peek at Consolidated Edison Inc. (ED): Who has invested in It?

 A total of 55 insider transactions have happened at Consolidated Edison Inc. (ED) in the last six months, with sales accounting for 0 and purchases happening 55 times.
 The most recent transaction is an insider purchase by Cawley Timothy, the company’s Chairman, President & CEO.
 SEC filings show that Cawley Timothy bought 80 shares of the company’s common stock on Jan 03 at a price of $95.46 per share for a total of $7637.0.
 Following the purchase, the insider now owns 19089.0 shares.

-Consolidated Edison Inc. disclosed in a document filed with the SEC on Dec 15 that Miller Joseph (VP & Controller) bought a total of 1 shares of the company’s common stock.
-The trade occurred on Dec 15 and was made at $97.95 per share for $87.0.
-Following the transaction, the insider now directly holds 1077.0 shares of the ED stock.
+Consolidated Edison Inc. disclosed in a document filed with the SEC on Dec 30 that Shannon Nancy (SVP Utility Shared Services) bought a total of 5 shares of the company’s common stock.
+The trade occurred on Dec 30 and was made at $95.31 per share for $444.0.
+Following the transaction, the insider now directly holds 217.0 shares of the ED stock.

 Consolidated Edison Inc. (ED): Who are the competitors?